Elfsquad/docs/docs/api/start.md

 2. Creating a request and attaching the access token.
 3. Examples in C# and Python.

-## Authentication
+# Authentication

-### 1. Add a Elfskot Connect integration application
+## Adding an integration application

 1. Open your [EMS environment](https://ems.elfskot.cloud).
 2. In the navigation menu open **Integrations**.
-3. Add a new Integration Application by clicking the Add button in the bottom-right corner.
+3. Add a new integration application by clicking the add button in the bottom-right corner.
-4. Add a **Elfskot Connect** application.
+4. Add an **Elfskot Connect** application.
 5. Copy the **ApplicationId** and **Secret** and store them in a safe place.

-### 2. Retrieve a access token from the API
+## Retrieving an access token

 To make requests to our API, you will first need to request an access token.
 To request an access token, make a HTTP request to the API with the following parameters: